 Excessive exercise; studies have shown that exercising too much may lead to the release of too many steroid hormones.
 This can affect fertility.

-Use of drugs, alcohol, or tobacco; smoking tobacco, using drugs such as marijuana and cocaine, and taking steroids can reduce sperm counts.
+Use of drugs such as marijuana and cocaine, taking steroids, drinking alcohol, and smoking can reduce sperm counts.

 Exposure to toxins and environmental hazards; pesticides, lead, radiation, radioactive substances, mercury, and heavy metals may affect fertility.

 Heat; although the effect is usually temporary, high temperatures in the testicles could reduce sperm production.
 High heat could result from wearing clothing that's too tight and traps heat, frequent bike riding, or by taking too many hot baths or saunas.